Thatta: Talpur

 In 1739, however, following the Battle of Karnal, the Mughal province of Sindh was fully ceded to Nadir Shah of the Persian Empire, after which Thatta fell into neglect, as the Indus river also began to silt.
-The city then came under the rule of the Talpur dynasty, who seized Thatta from the Kalhoras.
+The city then came under the rule of the Talpur dynasty, who divided the Sind into three units Khairpur, Haiderabad, Mirpurkhas and seized Thatta from the Kalhoras.
 A second British comptoir was established during the Kalhora period in 1758, which operated until 1775.
 In the early 19th century Thatta had declined to a population of about 20,000, from a high of 200,000 a century before.

 British

 Talpur rule ended in 1843 on the battlefield of Miani when General Charles James Napier captured the Sindh for the British Empire, and moved the capital of the Sindh from Hyderabad to Karachi.
 In 1847, Thatta was administered as part of the Bombay Presidency.
 In 1920, the estimated population of the city was 10,800.